-Specifiers for special environments with sensitive equipment, such as aircraft, control rooms etc., will not accept a static level greater than 1.5 to 2 kV.
-The addition and permanency of built-in static inhibitors such as static dissipative filaments and conductive primary and secondary backings are often required in carpet to protect sensitive computer components.
-Typically, these carpets will generate 1.0 to 1.5 kV depending on construction and static component materials.
+Specifiers for special environments with sensitive equipment, such as aircraft, control rooms etc., may not accept a static level greater than 1.5 to 2 kV.
+The addition and permanency of built-in static inhibitors such as static dissipative filaments and conductive primary and secondary backings are often required in carpet to protect sensitive components.
+Typically, static dissipative carpets will generate 1.0 to 1.5 kV depending on construction and static component materials.